 What if I Don’t Want to Remove My Dentures?

 It is possible to secure your dentures using strategically placed dental implants.
 The amount of required implants depends on the type of dentures you’re using.
-Dr. Potts or Dr. Porter will gladly discuss your options with you.
+Dr. Potts or Dr. Schamel will gladly discuss your options with you.